VirtoCommerce/vc-docs/dev_docs/docs/GraphQL-Storefront-API-Reference-xAPI/Catalog/objects/FulfillmentCenterConnection.md

 # FulfillmentCenterConnection  ==~object~==

-The `FulfillmentCenterConnection` type represents a connection to a list of fulfillment centers.
-It contains various fields to provide information about the connection, pagination, and the fulfillment center items themselves.
+The `FulfillmentCenterConnection` type represents a connection to a list of fulfillment centers.<br>It contains various fields to provide information about the connection, pagination, and the fulfillment center items themselves.

 ## Fields